d-dof/survey_in_m2/survey_in_m2.md

 <a name="zhu2002learning"> </a>[45] Xiaojin Zhu and Zoubin Ghahramani.
 Learning from labeled and unlabeled data with label propagation.
 Technical report, 2002.

 <a name="kingma2014semi"> </a>[46] Durk P Kingma, Shakir Mohamed, Danilo Jimenez Rezende, and Max Welling.
 Semi-supervised learning with deep generative models.
 In *Advances in Neural Information Processing Systems*, pages 3581–3589, 2014.

+<a name="biggio2012poisoning"> </a>[47] Battista Biggio, Blaine Nelson, and Pavel Laskov.
+Poisoning attacks against support vector machines.
+In *Proceedings of the 29th International Conference on Machine Learning*, pages 1467–1474, 2012.